Can You Drive After Laughing Gas

 Because laughing gas is such a mild, yet effective, type of sedation, patients who are afraid of the dentist often choose laughing gas for cleanings, as well as other dental procedures and treatments.

-To discuss laughing gas or to schedule your appointment, choose the sedation dental office near you and call or send an e-mail:
+In order to discuss laughing gas or to schedule your appointment, choose the sedation dental office near to you and call or send an e-mail: